-The trail (#243) along the South Fork of Cave Creek in the Chiricahuas starts in riparian woodlands (oaks, sycamore, cypress, ash and walnut).
-The trailhead has parking for ten or so cars and there is a toilet and a scatter of picnic tables.
-This stretch of the South Fork is an international destination for birders seeking to add the elegant trogan, painted redstart, and red-faced warbler to their life lists, among many others.
-The valley is several hundred yards wide at the trailhead and, depending on the time of year, there may be no water in the creekbed.
+The trail (#243) along the South Fork of Cave Creek in the Chiricahuas starts in riparian woodlands (oaks, sycamore, cypress, ash, and walnut).
+The trailhead has parking for ten or so cars, and there is a toilet and a scattering of picnic tables.
+This stretch of the South Fork is an international destination for birders seeking to add the Elegant Trogan, painted redstart, and red-faced warbler to their life lists, among many others.
+The valley is several hundred yards wide at the trailhead, and, depending on the time of year, there may be no water in the creekbed.

 Poison ivy grows well in the South Fork and can look like innocuous sticks if it has not leafed out.

-The broad and well-used trail climbs impercepitably (about 400 feet) over the 1.6 miles from the trailhead to Maple Camp.
+The broad and well-used trail climbs imperceptibly (about 400 feet) over the 1.6 miles from the trailhead to Maple Camp.
 There are six water crossings.
-In May these are simply dry and rocky streambeds.
+In May, these are merely dry and rocky streambeds.
 Depending on rains and snowmelt (March and July through September), the creek can be high and rushing... if the first crossing is a challenge, every crossing will pose a hazard!

 Upstream for about two miles from Maple Camp, big-tooth maples occupy the floor of the narrow canyon.
 In late October and November, the colors rival the best seen anywhere.
-There is a good place to camp about a quarter mile up the canyon from Maple Camp and there is spectacular overlook into the canyon about a mile farther.
+There is an excellent place to camp about a quarter mile up the canyon from Maple Camp, and there is a spectacular overlook into the canyon about a mile farther.
 The trail narrows but is still well-used.
 Views of balanced rocks and spires abound.
 The trail climbs gradually (about 700 feet) from Maple Camp to the point where the trail leaves the South Fork and climbs south up a side canyon toward Sentinel Peak and the Crest Trail.
-Note that the departure point is the last place to find water year round.
+Note that the departure point is the last place to find water year-round.

-There is an old trail marked on the USGS topo maps that connects the South Fork and Snowshed Trails that I have looked for over the past couple of years.
+There is an old trail marked on the USGS topo maps that connect the South Fork and Snowshed Trails that I have looked for over the past couple of years.
 I have found traces of this trail about one mile above Maple Camp on the South Fork Trail.
-There are two drainages that come down from Snowshed Ridge and the trail climbs north and west along the western drainage coming down from Fossil Saddle.
+Two drainages come down from Snowshed Ridge, and the trail climbs north and west along the western drainage coming down from Fossil Saddle.
 From Snowshed Trail at Fossil Saddle, the trail to the spring (seep) is overgrown with many trees across it.

 There is also an "illegals" trail that leaves the South Fork at about the same spot as the old trail but goes straight up the eastern drainage to Cypress Saddle.
 In the Cachor Taylor book, "It is 1 mile (from Maple Camp) to the junction with the old trail up to Snowshed Ridge.
-The 2 mile, 2000 foot climb to Cypress Saddle, in spite of its intial appearance, has totally disappeared for most of its length."
-(Note that he says the trail goes to Cypress not Fossil Saddle).
+The 2 miles, 2000 foot climb to Cypress Saddle, despite its initial appearance, has disappeared for most of its length."
+(Note that he says the trail goes to Cypress, not Fossil Saddle).
 Ron Pelech noted an apple tree in bloom in April 2008 on the north side of the trail in this same area.

 The view from the top is unobstructed!
 There are views into Cave Creek and Portal and out into the San Simon Valley and the Peloncillos.
 Views to the south are of the southern Chiricahuas and the ranges that run east of Douglas into Mexico.

 To reach Sentinel Peak, follow the faint trace of the Crest Trail that runs about 1/2 mile around the southwest side of Finnicum Peak to a saddle and bushwack to the top.
-There is another spring (PK Spring, N31 48.882 W109 14.925) that is down a series of switchbacks into Baker Canyon. - Feb 25 2008 sumnergeoOne-Way Notice:
+Another spring (PK Spring, N31 48.882 W109 14.925) is down a series of switchbacks into Baker Canyon.